 The Difference between Debt Consolidation and Debt Management

 What is Debt Consolidation?

-Debt Consolidation is a means to get rid of your debt fast by combining all of your debts into one big debt (often called a “debt consolidation loan”) at lower interest rates.
+Debt Consolidation is a means to get rid of your debt fast by combining all of your debts into one big debt (often called a “debt refinance loan”) at lower interest rates.
 You'll apply for the loan because it offers a much lower interest rate than what you're currently paying and they'll pay off your creditor individual.

 There is this perception that debt consolidation is for people:

 - or are being harassed by creditors at every hour of the day.

 But it isn’t.
 It is increasingly a more popular option for those struggling to keep up with student loan payments, their mortgage, or medical debt.
 And no one talks about it because of the perceived amount of shame involved.

 Typical debt consolidation loans work where you take out a loan at a different interest rate with a separate company from other creditors, and you use those lower interest funds to pay off your other creditors, thus “consolidating” your debt into one monthly payment.